krasin/go-tun-exp/README.md

           collisions:0 txqueuelen:500
           RX bytes:0 (0.0 B)  TX bytes:0 (0.0 B)
 ```

+Btw, you can change the interface name by using -iface option to go-tun-exp.
+The name must be shorter than 16 symbols (Linux kernel restriction, see IFNAMSIZ definition).

 Let's try to ping 10.0.0.2 (from a different terminal):